How do I apply?

 Will there be any industrial placements associated with the MSc?

 These MSc includes a research project, dissertation or placement.
-This is timetabled to run from April with a thesis hand-in date of 1 September.
+This is timetabled to run from April with a dissertation hand-in date in August.
 Any student who wishes to get career experience by doing a placement is encouraged to do so.
-Placement students need to be let the course owner know in Term 1 so that suitable host organisations can be contacted.
+Placement students need to be let the module leader know in Term 1 so that suitable host organisations can be contacted.

 Is there any laboratory work associated with the MSc?